 - Serious adverse drug reactions or other hazards to human health are found to be associated with a drug.

 - The holder fails to meet the requirements for marketing or the Phase IV clinical trial requirements as imposed by the CNDA.

 - Serious mislabelling of a drug is identified.

-Post-market drug safety re-evaluation by the CFDA may also lead to mandatory changes to the granted marketing authorisations (eg, to modify the package insert of a drug or to switch an over-the-counter drug to a new prescription drug classification).
+Post-market drug safety re-evaluation by the CNDA may also lead to mandatory changes to the granted marketing authorisations (eg, to modify the package insert of a drug or to switch an over-the-counter drug to a new prescription drug classification).

 What data protection issues should be considered when conducting pharmacovigilance activities?

 Patient data obtained during adverse events reporting and monitoring must remain confidential.
 Medical records in both physical and electronic format must be exclusively maintained and used by healthcare professionals at medical institutions and can be revealed to relevant third parties only under exceptional circumstances.

 Click here to view the full article.